 In 1931 though, the authorities organized a new competition, but the intent was to limit the height of the buildings along the Triumphal Way.
 Only at the end of the long avenue, at the Défense towers were allowed.
 This was recommended by the authorities as towers close to the center would obstruct the view on the Etoile.

 #A Forest of Towers

-After the second World War ended, at the beginning of 1950’s the La Défense site was selected as an office space.
+After the second World War ended, at the beginning of the 1950s the La Défense site was selected as an office space.
 The forest of towers were the first skyscrapers to be built of equal height.
 The towers would contain 25 stories where 25 offices will come up.
 Later on, various companies started to root for taller towers and hence the complex today holds various towers of varied heights.
 The highest tower stands at 589 feet, and this caused public criticism towards the forest of towers which ultimately led the authorities to build modern age La Grande Arche de la defense.

 Suggested Read – Things to know before visiting Paris!